A Tale of Two Home Towns and a Family The Desert Sun

 One income and five mouths

 The reality is I have one income and five mouths to feed, counting our dog Wyatt, and so I work constantly to make things happen.
-Palm Desert keeps me rooted in the commercial world.
+Being within driving distance of Los Angeles keeps me rooted in the commercial world.
 Princeton, on the other hand, keeps me rooted in the notion that ideas matter.
 As for our kids, now 10 and 11, they’ve learned to adapt in a world that will continue to change on a minute-to-minute basis; this is hardly an undesirable skill set to have.
 So for now, we’ll try to hold onto this “dual life” as long as we can.
 We’ll also believe that Wendy will someday be able to walk again like she used to.
 And not only that, but run.
 And in the end, what does it matter which side of the country she does that on — as long as she runs back home to us.

-Charles Evered directed the films “Adopt a Sailor,” starring Emmy winners Peter Coyote and Bebe Neuwirth, and “A Thousand Cuts,” starring Academy Award nominee Michael O’Keefe, set for release in 2011.
-Both films were shot in Palm Desert.
+Charles Evered directed the films “Adopt a Sailor,” starring Emmy winners Peter Coyote and Bebe Neuwirth, and “A Thousand Cuts,” starring Academy Award nominee Michael O’Keefe, set for release in 2012.
 His new play, “Class,” was recently published by Broadway Play Publishing Inc of New York City.

 END